giellalt/lang-crk/src/README.md

 from a different, adjacent part of the same word.

-In Plains Cree, these marks are `<` and `>`. `<` occurs before the stem of a verb, separating person marking to the left of it, and `>` is placed immediately after the verb stem, separating the _other_ person marking.
+In Plains Cree, these marks are `<` and `>`. `<` occurs before the stem of a verbs and nouns and `>` is placed immediately after the noun or verb stem.

 For example,